nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

    - Feature: Nginx Plus Usage
    - Access: CRUD

 2. Create a user account following the steps in [Add Users](https://docs.nginx.com/nginx-management-suite/admin-guides/access-control/set-up-rbac/#add-users) section of the NGINX Management Suite documentation.
 In step 6, assign the user to the role created above.
-Note that currently only basic auth authentication is supported for usage reporting purposes.
+Note that currently only "basic auth" authentication is supported for usage reporting purposes.

 ## Deploying the NGINX Cluster Connector

+### Define a namespace

+3. Create a Kubernetes namespace `nginx-cluster-connector` for the NGINX Cluster Connector:
+    ```
+    > kubectl create namespace nginx-cluster-connector
+    ```

+### Define the credential for the NIM API

+In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.

-1. The username and password created in the previous section are required to connect the NGINX Management Suite API.
-Both the username and password are stored as Kubernetes Secret and need to be converted to base64.
+4. The username and password created in the previous section are required to connect the NGINX Management Suite API.
+Both the username and password are stored in the Kubernetes Secret and need to be converted to base64.
 In this example the username will be `foo` and the password will be `bar`.
 To obtain the base64 representation of a string, use the following command:
     ```
     > echo -n 'foo' | base64
     Zm9v